tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-24-RPCs-Life-And-All.md

 This observation has brought me to the conclusion that doing network programming at the "byte level" is wrong, and that a **general-purpose RPC layer** is the **right primitive** for this.

-A general purpose RPC would be language-agnostic, support only by-value types, such as strings, integers and lists (anything more complex can be built on top of that).
+A general purpose RPC would be *language-agnostic*, support only simple by-value types, such as strings, integers and lists (anything more complex can be built on top of that).
 If would also make no assumptions on how remote functions operate, if would only care for their signature.
-You can think of it as a more structured message-passing protocol, but one that can straight-forwardly emulate any message-passing protocol, RPC, etc. It's f***ing 2012, I want to ``GET("/index.html", Agent="Chrome")``, not formulate ``\r\n``-separated strings or care about XML/JSON.
+You can think of it as a more structured message-passing protocol, where you replace the notion of "message codes" by "function names".
+This way, it's easy to see that one can straight-forwardly emulate any message-passing protocol or more advanced RPC, over this layer.
+Heck, it's f***ing 2012, I want to ``GET("/index.html", Agent="Chrome")``, not formulate ``\r\n``-separated strings or care about XML/JSON.

 Layer5 (mentioned in the previous section) was to expose such a generic RPC, upon which